 Did My Lifestyle Blog Make Money In Just 4 Months?

 Yes, but not very much.
-I’ve been thrilled by my traffic but I’m holding off putting adverts on my blog until I can sign up with MediaVine.
+I was thrilled by my traffic in the first few months but held off putting adverts on my blog.
+I’d rather wait until I can sign up with MediaVine.

 MediaVine is an advertising network that typically pays out double the amount you can make on AdSense.
-I’m nearly there!
-Realistically I should be able to make $100-$200 per month from advertising once I hit the MediaVine threshold.
+Realistically I should be able to make $200-$300 per month from advertising once I hit the MediaVine threshold of 25,000 sessions.

-Just about all my effort has gone into growing traffic.
-I failed to start writing review articles to drive affiliate sales until very recently.
+Just about all my effort in the first few months went into growing traffic.
+I failed to start writing review articles to drive affiliate sales until 3 to 4 months in.
 (The dump and go attitude to affiliate links almost never works whatever type of blog you have).

 I just need to make the time to write more reviews!